Data Protection Policy

 12.2 Personal data (and sensitive personal data) should not be retained for any longer than necessary.
 The length of time over which data should be retained will depend upon the circumstances, including the reasons why the personal data was obtained.
 The College’s Retention Schedule (which is maintained by the College’s Archives and Corporate Records Unit) sets out the relevant retention period, or the criteria that should be used to determine the retention period – the Retention Schedule is available at:

-12.3 Where there is any uncertainty with respect to data retention, staff should consult either the Archives and Corporate Records Unit or the College’s Data Protection Officer.
+12.3 Where there is any uncertainty with respect to data retention, staff should consult the Archives and Corporate Records Unit via email at firstname.lastname@example.org.

 12.4 Personal data (and sensitive personal data) that is no longer required will be deleted permanently from our information systems and any hard copies will be destroyed securely.